Tropical Storm Fred has formed in Caribbean; path remains toward Florida

 Fred has developed just South of Puerto Rico, where it will bring heavy rains and gusty winds overnight and over Hispanola on Wednesday.

-As of 11 p.m. the Tropical Storm is moving toward the west near 17 mph and this general motion is expected to continue tonight.
+As of 5 a.m. the Tropical Storm is moving toward the west near 16 mph and this general motion is expected to continue.
 A turn back toward the west-northwest is forecast to occur early Wednesday, with a west-northwestward motion continuing during the next few days.

-On the forecast track, Fred is expected to pass near the southern coast of Puerto Rico tonight and early Wednesday, be near or over Hispaniola on Wednesday and be near the southeastern Bahamas and the Turks and Caicos Islands on Thursday.
+Tropical Storm Fred is currently moving over Puerto Rico and will push over Hispaniola throughout the day today.
+These tall mountains could tear Fred apart, or the storm could hold together.
+We'll know a lot more tomorrow.

+The latest NHC track shows Fred holding on to its Tropical Storm status as it brushes by Cuba on Friday, then moving towards Florida over the weekend.
+Impacts will most likely start late Friday - weekend.
+The storm could bring us gusty winds, heavy rainfall and some tornadoes.
+Right now, there's a low chance of seeing tropical storm force winds.

 Fred has maximum sustained winds near 40 mph with higher gusts.